joanna2028/INTERPLANETARY-ID-SYSTEM/README.md

 Currently we use Emails or Phones with different passwords to access websites and apps.

-Existing wallet addresses like Metamask we use to exchange Cryptocurrency.
+There are wallet addresses like Metamask we use to exchange Cryptocurrency, could be also walletconnect, phantom, whatever... plenty of that.
+But there is not ONE Global wallet address that Proof our Identity as a global standar to interact with the entire Planet Earth Jurisdiction as a Blockchain.

-For instance here:
+Let's take a look here:

 Ethereum Blockchain uses Metamask wallet to access and to sign the transactions to exchange many, to build an app, to interact with the Ethereum Blockchain.